 Even prior to the Covid-19 pandemic, the workplace was changing, and with it so were employee expectations.
-Fast-forward nearly two years and the pandemic has only further exacerbated previous concerns about healthcare professionals’ working arrangements.
+Fast-forward nearly three years and the pandemic has only further exacerbated previous concerns about healthcare professionals’ working arrangements.

 Whilst the majority of industries have adapted to a “remote working” environment, this obviously isn’t the case for frontline healthcare professionals.
 Despite this, they will likely have experienced a series of “temporary” changes to the way their organisation operates, causing additional working upheaval and potentially further impacting their employee experience.